input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-01-cli-options.md

 ~~~
 Cardano SL Explorer web API docs generator.

-Usage: cardano-explorer-swagger
+Usage: cardano-explorer-swagger [--version]
   Generate Swagger specification for Explorer web API.

+Available options:
+  -h,--help                Show this help text
+  --version                Show version.

 This program runs during 'cardano-sl' building on Travis CI.
 Generated file
 'explorer-web-api-swagger.json' will be used to produce HTML documentation.
+This
-This documentation will be published at cardanodocs.com using
+documentation will be published at cardanodocs.com using
-'update_wallet_web_api_docs.sh'.
+'update-explorer-web-api-docs.sh'.
 ~~~

 ## cardano-node-simple